autarch/Brocket/README.md

 syntax.

 Under the hood, Brocket is based on a powerful meta-model.
-Every aspect of Brocket is itself a class, providing powerful introspectiona nd extension features.
+Every aspect of Brocket is itself a class, providing powerful introspection and extension features.

 Brocket is a port of Perl's [Moose](http://moose.perl.org).